 - If the Graduate Council finds that a program’s decision was inconsistent with that program’s written procedures, then the program must reconsider the request for readmission and base a new decision on the program’s written procedures.

 - If the program’s decision is deemed by Graduate Council to be consistent with written procedures, then that program’s decision remains final.

-- Students who have been dismissed from a graduate program can apply to the Office of Graduate Studies for “special non-degree status” or seek admission to another graduate program.
+- Students who have been dismissed from a graduate program can apply to the Office of Graduate & Extended Learning for “special non-degree status” or seek admission to another graduate program.
 However, being accepted to special non-degree status or to another graduate program after dismissal is rare and should not be expected.